Miegakure: Development

 In 2009, Bosch worked on prototype for the Experimental Gameplay Workshop at GDC 2009 which would be the basis for Miegakure.
 In 2010 the game's engine was written in C++, and the levels were scripted in Lua.
 The game was popularized in March 2010 by an xkcd webcomic, which compared the game to Edwin Abbott Abbott's book Flatland.
-On December 4, 2014, ahead of the PlayStation Experience event, the game was announced to be released on PlayStation 4 via the PlayStation Blog.
-The game was playable for attendees of the PlayStation Experience event in Las Vegas at the following weekend.
+On December 4, 2014, ahead of the PlayStation Experience event, the game was announced to be released on PlayStation 4 via the PlayStation Blog.The game was playable for attendees of the PlayStation Experience event in Las Vegas at the following weekend.

 In 2015, Bosch said the game had around 140 levels, and each contains a unique idea.
-IndieFund backed the game in April 2016.
+Indie Fund backed the game in April 2016.
 In 2017, Bosch released the simulation game 4D Toys for iOS and Steam VR.
 The game engine underlying 4D Toys was based on the technology developed for Miegakure, and borne out of tests to add a robust physics system to the game.
 Bosch said that working on 4D Toys influenced the design of Miegakure, noting "I also came up with many ideas for Miegakure levels and scenes while playing with 4D Toys."

 Creating the game's physics engine involved generalizing Newton's laws of motion to an arbitrary number of dimensions, which required Bosch's team to come up with new mathematics.
 Part of the research was used to create the technical paper "N-Dimensional Rigid Body Dynamics", which Bosch presented at SIGGRAPH 2020 and published later that year.

 The name of the game comes from a Japanese garden term, which Bosch chose because "the game's philosophy is connected to ideas Japanese gardens have developed."
 Bosch said that the simplicity of the color-switch mechanic in Ikaruga influenced the design of the dimension-orientation switching button in the game.
 Bosch went to Kyoto to study ancient temples for inspiration.
 Some of the concept art of the game was created by Kellan Jett.

-The tremendous technical challenges of creating a 4D game engine mean that as of February 2023, the game is still in development with no announced release date.
+The tremendous technical challenges of creating a 4D game engine mean that as of October 2025, the game is still in development with no announced release date.
 Bosch writes updates concerning the game in a dedicated development blog and on Patreon.
-In an Wired profile in 2014, Bosch described his daily schedule as "wake up, work on the game, go get lunch somewhere, work on the game, go to sleep."
+In a Wired profile in 2014, Bosch described his daily schedule as "wake up, work on the game, go get lunch somewhere, work on the game, go to sleep."